mezis/mezis.github.com/_drafts/learning-part-1.md

   \\(\phi\\) is 1 if \\(p_j\\) was enquired but not \\(p_i\\), and -1 in the opposite case.

-Wew, that's quite a mouthful.
+Phew, that's quite a mouthful.
 Let's make this a bit more visual.
 Out dataset is going to be a long list of this kind of data:

 | user info  |  left property info  |  right property info  | \\(\phi\\) |